 Amounts shown above are the maximum amount that a student can receive and are reduced for commuters who qualify for either an Achievement Award or a Waynesburg Opportunity Award.

-Out-of-state students who receive an Achievement Award or a Waynesburg Opportunity Award also qualify for our State Scholarship or State Award, respectively, worth an additional $2,000/year.
+Out-of-state students who receive an Achievement Award or a Waynesburg Opportunity Award also qualify for the State Scholarship or State Award, respectively, worth an additional $2,000/year.

 ADDITIONAL SCHOLARSHIP OPPORTUNITIES

 First-time freshman students who have a cumulative GPA of at least 3.0 are encouraged to apply before Nov.
 1 of their senior year.
 If they do and are accepted, they are eligible to explore additional scholarship opportunities.
 For more information on these opportunities, please see below.